 Brief Therapy is not considered to be ideal form of therapy for serious traumatic or psychotic symptoms.
 However SFBT has been found in scientific research to be effective in treatment of depression.

 Brief Therapy can also be very useful to lift up the quality of life meanwhile the client has to wait for long-term psychotherapy to begin.
+I take clients regularly in Kamppi, Arkadiankatu on mondays between 15:00 and 18:30.
+Also other times can be temporarily fixed by request.

 ”The secret of change is to focus all of your energy not on the fighting the old, but on building the new.”
 Socrates (ca. 470 – 399 bce)